Kyoto Koka University ロゴ

 Department of Psychology

-Studying the mind shows me new possibilities
+Studying the mind reveals new possibilities within me

 ▶︎The Three Courses to Deepen Your Learning

-Clinical and Psychological Counseling Course
+Clinical and Psychological Counseling Track

-Child and Development Support Course
+Child and Development Support Track

 To support development and respond to needs of infants and children, students learn the fundamental knowledge and skills of developmental psychology and developmental support.
 We also train childcare workers and child guidance staff who work in child welfare facilities.

-Social and Criminal Psychology Course
+Social and Criminal Psychology Track

-Examining the relationship between culture and healing through experience Kyoto Cultural Psychology
+Examine the relationship between culture and healing through experience Kyoto Cultural Psychology

 Students will examine the components of "Kyoto-ness" from a psychological viewpoint.
 Through fieldwork such as making Kyoto sweets, students will experience and deepen their understanding of what makes Kyoto unique.
 Also, through the experience of making incense bags and devising a plan for a Journey of Kyoto, students will consider the relationship between Kyoto culture and healing.
 This class incorporates a wealth of off-campus experiential learning opportunities that allow students to understand Kyoto culture through independent experiences and to realize that they are living in the midst of the culture.